 We offer 15 minute free consultations with our SLPs to discuss your concerns, answer your questions, and advise how we can help.

 Contact us today at info@neuroconnections.ca to learn more.
-Servicing all individuals in Ontario through teletherapy and in person in the Greater Toronto Area.
+We serve all individuals in Ontario through teletherapy and in-person therapy in the west end of Toronto.